 Determine the most important features for your MVP by analyzing your target audience’s needs and expectations, as well as the problem your product aims to solve.
 Prioritize these features for development and ensure they align with your value proposition.

 You probably have a clear idea of the features your product needs.
-The key is to prioritize these features based on user stories or user scenarios, distinguishing between essential and desirable features.
+The key points is to prioritize these features based on user stories or user scenarios, distinguishing between essential and desirable features.
 The objective is to pinpoint the critical functions for MVP software development that deliver the core value proposition.

 For instance, the focus of an MVP for a simple ecommerce website would be on the necessary steps customers need to complete a purchase: